Lucastdeg/WRO-2024-SAPIENS/src/NIcla Code/README.md

-# Nicla Code
+# The Nicla is not being used for this Regional

-All the code used for the Nicla Vision
-Contains:
-Mention contents
+Therefore this directory is empty
+Please ignore this folder